Anthony Toto: At the Tudor court

 Both Toto and Penni probably came to Henry VIII's service from Cardinal Wolsey, as they first appear in the accounts just after Wolsey's fall in October 1529.
 Henry VIII appointed him Serjeant Painter, and he died still in office under Edward VI.
 He was the first Serjeant Painter who can be evidenced as an artist rather than an artisan.

 None of his paintings are known to survive, but his New Year gifts to Henry, presumably his own work, are documented.
 These include a Calumny of Apelles (1538/39) and a Story of King Alexander (1540/41), and in 1552 a portrait of a duke "steyned upon cloth of silver" for Edward VI.
 In March 1538 Toto's servant was paid for bringing to the king at Hampton Court Palace a "depicted table of Colonia".

+In 1532, Anthony Toto and "John de la Mayn" (Giovanni da Maiano) were employed at Hanworth in Middlesex to set up "antique heads", medallions of Roman emperors.
 Toto and Penni probably spent time after 1538 working on Nonsuch Palace, including elaborate stucco work for Henry's most advanced building, now vanished.
-Anthony worked for the court revels for Henry VIII and Edward VI, and was recorded drawing "patrons" for masques, costume designs.
+Anthony worked for the court revels for Henry VIII and Edward VI, and was recorded drawing "patrons" for masques, and costume designs.

 Toto was married, though little seems to be known about his wife, and had at least one daughter, Winifred, who married Sir Charles Calthorpe, judge of the Court of Common Pleas (Ireland).
 She died in 1605.
 Toto's services were evidently valued by the Crown, as he died a rich man, owning among other properties the manor of Ravensbury.